 Argentium® sterling silver is a tarnish-resistant variety of sterling that consists of 1.2% germanium, 6.3% copper and 92.5% silver.
 For the end user, Argentium's main attraction is its tarnish-resistance which requires much less maintenance than traditional sterling silvers.
 For metal workers, Argentium offers additional benefits.
 It does not develop firescale, which both saves artisans time and makes it environmentally friendlier than traditional sterling.
 Argentium can be made nearly twice as hard as standard annealed sterling silver by a simple heat treatment, and it is laser weldable.
 These properties allow for expanded design possibilities.

-Silver fill is made by using heat and pressure to apply a layer of .925 sterling or .999 finer silver to a base of less costly metal.
+Silver fill is made by using heat and pressure to apply a layer of .925 sterling or .999 fine silver to a base of less costly metal.
 This produces a surface of sterling silver or fine silver that is hundreds of times thicker than a silver plating.
 There are no industry standards yet for silver fill, but the

 silver-filled components Rings & Things carries are at least 1/20th silver by weight.